 As both passenger services and train operating systems need better connectivity, there is a need to get large volumes of data on and off the train in a reliable manner.
-In this use case satellite technology is unsuitable because of the environmental challenges of tunnels, deep cuttings, and tall artificial trackside banks being used to disperse the noise.
+In this use case, satellite technology is unsuitable because of the environmental challenges of tunnels, deep cuttings, and tall artificial trackside banks being used to disperse the noise.

-Satellite backhaul requires true line of sight at all times (even newer low earth orbit satellite technology needs a good line of sight), so rail environments would rule this out as a viable option.
+Satellite backhaul requires a true line of sight at all times (even newer low earth orbit satellite technology needs a good line of sight), so rail environments would rule this out as a viable option.

 A Solution for Uninterrupted Connectivity